tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 attackers to compromise your software.** Building trust in your supply chain is a guarantee you can no longer afford to ignore.

-You can run linters, unit tests, SAST, DAST, dependency scans but still ship malware.
+You can run linters, unit tests, SAST, DAST, and dependency scans but still ship malware.
 If you can't prove **what you built**, **how it was built** and that **it hasn't been tampered** with, you're asking your users to trust you on blind faith.